Hearing in children

 • They often appear that they are not listening

-• They struggle to hear the TV or turn it up/sit close
+• They struggle to hear the TV or turn it up/sit close to it

 • Their teacher notices they are struggling with following instructions